Plan the development we want, together

 Responding to developers

-As well as setting out the community’s vision for the area, WHaM makes responses to developers on a case-by-case basis outlining key concerns:
+As well as setting out the community’s vision for the area, WHaM makes responses to developers on a case-by-case basis outlining key concerns, for example:

 Responding to planning strategy

-Bedminster Green was highlighted as a favoured location for high-rise housing in Bristol City Council’s Urban Living document.
-The new policies in the Urban Living and Local Plan documents will, if adopted, dramatically alter Bristol’s landscape over the next decades – in particular by increasing the amount of high-rise building.
-WHaM submitted comments on the draft documents and attended a consultation meeting in June 2018 at which it was clear that community reaction was decisively against high-rise buildings.
-Now you can read all the responses received – 37% were from Bedminster residents!
+Bedminster Green is highlighted as a favoured location for high-rise housing in Bristol City Council’s Urban Living document.
+The new policies in the Urban Living SPD (PDF) and Local Plan documents will dramatically alter Bristol’s landscape over the next decades – in particular by increasing the amount of high-rise building.
+WHaM submitted comments on the draft documents and attended a consultation meeting in June 2018.

 Questions to Bristol City Council